gedw99/sc-gio/README.md

 ## Network Topology

-The system is a quasi decentralised network:
+The system is a quasi decentralised network with the following structure.

-The **NATS Server** runs in the LAB.
+In the Lab:

+- A **NATS Leaf Server**.
-When a new message is published to the NATS Server, it processes the message, does any comptation, and updates the GUI.
-The GUI is a consumer of the Messages.
+  - When a new message is published to the NATS Server, it processes the message, does any computation, and updates the GUI.
+The GUI is a consumer of the post computation Messages.

-The **Web Server** runs on the Public Cloud.
-It Serves the GUI off the Lab Server.
-Its acting only as a cache allowing users to interact with the Lab systems via the GUI and NATS Messages.

-The **GUI** runs in the users / scientists Browser
+In the Cloud:

+- A **Web Server**.
+  - Loads the GUI from in the Lab.
+- A **NATS Server**.
-Its publishes a messages to the NATS Server
+  - Brokers messages from this **NATS Server** to / from the NATS Leaf Server in the Lab.

-Its allows the different parties to interact.
+In the users Browser:

+- The **GUI**.
+  - Serves the Deck slides
+  - Loads the data from the **NATS Server** in the Cloud.

+Other Labs:
-Other Labs run the same setup, and can publish messages to each others NATS Servers.
+- Run the same topology as above, allowing them to publish messages to and from other Labs.